 The solar industry is changing rapidly as it experiences unprecedented growth.
 Here are 6 facts that may surprise you about this increasingly popular source of power.

-6. Solar energy is the most abundant energy resource on earth – 173,000 terawatts of solar energy strikes the Earth continuously.
+6. Solar energy is the most abundant energy resource on earth -- 173,000 terawatts of solar energy strikes the Earth continuously.
 That's more than 10,000 times the world's total energy use.

 5. The first silicon solar cell, the precursor of all solar-powered devices, was built by Bell Laboratories in 1954.
-On page one of its April 26, 1954 issue, The New York Times proclaimed the milestone, “the beginning of a new era, leading eventually to the realization of one of mankind’s most cherished dreams -- the harnessing of the almost limitless energy of the sun for the uses of civilization.”
+On the first page of its April 26, 1954 issue, The New York Times proclaimed the milestone, “the beginning of a new era, leading eventually to the realization of one of mankind’s most cherished dreams -- the harnessing of the almost limitless energy of the sun for the uses of civilization.”